Wclf/Just-go-forward/README.md

 </p>

 # Just Go Forward
-Just Move is the first game i made.
-The game is very simple becasue I am still learning how to code games.
-In the game, you only need to move to collect carrots or cherrys.
-When your score is full, you can move the next secene.
-Be careful to avoid the weapons!
+Just Go Forward is the second game I made.
+In this game, I included a level panel and a save feature to keep track of the highest level you reach.
+There are also some obstacles that I think suit the game well.
+Enjoy it!
+If you want, I can create more levels.

 Note: Unity2D version is 6000.0.27f1